 Despite the fact that he appears to be lifting the bar relatively slowly, he’s actually trying to move it as fast as possible.
 It’s the amount of weight he’s using that slows each repetition down.

 If Ben was to use an intentionally slow lifting speed (as opposed to an unintentional one, where the weight you’re lifting and/or muscle fatigue is responsible for slowing you down) the bar wouldn’t come off the ground at all.
 The only way he can move such a heavy weight is by attempting to do so quickly.

 That being said, some exercises are better suited to faster lifting speeds than others.
 You wouldn’t want to do dumbbell curls with a fast lifting speed, and a clean isn’t really a clean if you’re lifting the bar slowly.

-Bodyweight movements such as dips, push-ups, inverted rows and chins, as well as most single-joint exercises, are better done at a slightly slower speed, using a controlled lifting tempo.
+Bodyweight movements such as dips, push-ups, inverted rows and chins, as well as most single-joint exercises, are better done at a slightly slower speed.

-But for pretty much every other exercise, the proper rep speed for gaining size and strength is to lift the bar with as much force as you can.
+But for pretty much every other exercise, the proper rep speed for gaining size is to lift the bar with as much force as you can.
 Then simply lower it under control.

 There is no need to count the number of seconds it takes to complete each repetition.
 Just focus on moving the bar from point A to point B and forget about everything else.

 The research on this subject is a bit of a mixed bag.